 Radiologic technologists examine patients using diagnostic imaging, such as X-rays, with a variety of sophisticated digital imaging and recording equipment.

-Employment of radiologic technologists is expected to grow by 28 percent from 2010 to 2020, faster than the average for all occupations.
+Employment of radiologic technologists is expected to grow 21 percent from 2012 to 2022, faster than the average for all occupations.
 You may pursue jobs in a wide variety of areas, such as clinical practice, sales and marketing, education, research and management.

 Learn more about the career outlook for radiologic technologists at the Bureau of Labor Statistics.